nsmithuk/local-kms/README.md

     * Encryption Contexts
 * Decryption
 * Generating a data key, with or without plain text
+* Generating a data key pair, with or without plain text
 * Generating random data
 * Importing your own key material
 * Signing and verifying messages